starsimhub/styleguide/3_tests.md

     sc.heading('Testing feature...')
     sim = make_sim()
     sim.run()
+    something = sim.results.something

+    # Print a meaningful summary of the test (optional, encouraged)
+    print(f'Results summary:  {something.mean()}')

+     # Make an assertion about expected behavior -- the most important part
-    assert sim.results.something > 0, 'Expected something to be positive'
+    assert something.max() > 0, f'Expected something to be positive, but {something.max()} <= 0'

+    # Include a plot (optional, encouraged), but always have an option to turn it off
     if do_plot:
         sim.plot()

     return sim